anpage/remech2-rs/README.md

 ReMech dynamically links with the proprietary code within the original game's DLL files in order to fill in the gaps until everything is 100% reimplemented.

-ReMech2 is in no way associated with or endorsed by Activision Blizzard, Inc.
+ReMech2 is in no way associated with or endorsed by Activision Blizzard, Inc. or any other company.

+GeneralUser GS by S. Christian Collins is included as the default soundfont.
+See `GUGS-LICENSE.txt` for more information.